External articles > deceit

-Within weeks of the first inaugural, prominent Iraqi expatriates -- many with ties to U.S. industry -- were invited to secret discussions directed by Pamela Quanrud, National Security Council, now at the State Department.
-"It quickly became an oil group," one participant, Falah Aljibury.
-Aljibury is an advisor to Amerada Hess' oil trading arm and to investment banking giant Goldman Sachs, who once served as a back channel between the United States and Iraq during...
+Within weeks of the first inaugural, prominent Iraqi expatriates - many with ties to U.S. industry - were invited to secret discussions directed by Pamela Quanrud, an NSC economics expert now employed at State.
+"It quickly became an oil group," one participant, Falah Aljibury, told me.
+Aljibury, an adviser to Amerada Hess's oil trading arm and to investment banking giant Goldman Sachs, who once served as a back channel between the United States and Iraq during...

 Secret US plans for Iraq's oilBy Greg Palast Reporting for Newsnight, 17 March 2005

 The Bush administration made plans for war and for Iraq's oil before the 9/11 attacks, sparking a policy battle between neo-cons and Big Oil, BBC's Newsnight has revealed.

 The world's first multinationalNick Robins Monday 13th December 2004 New Statesman